 Beginning in fiscal 2008, auctions for many of our auction-rate securities failed because sell orders exceeded buy orders.
-As of October 3, 2009, we held \$51.6 million par value auction-rate securities, all of which experienced failed auctions.
-The principal associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the securities, a buyer is found outside of the auction process or the underlying securities mature.
+As of April 3, 2010, we held \$50.6 million par value auction-rate securities, all of which have experienced failed auctions.
+The principal amounts associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the securities, a buyer is found outside of the auction process or the underlying securities mature.
 We are unable to predict if these funds will become available before their maturity dates.
 Additionally, if we determine that an other-than-temporary decline in the fair value of any of our available-for-sale auction-rate securities has occurred, we may be required to adjust the carrying value of the investments through an impairment charge.
 In November 2008, we entered into an agreement with UBS, which provides us certain rights to sell to UBS the auction-rate securities which were purchased through them.
-As of October 3, 2009, we held \$24.2 million par value auction-rate securities purchased from UBS.
+As of April 3, 2010, we held \$23.5 million par value auction-rate securities purchased from UBS.
 We have the option to sell these securities to UBS at par value from June 30, 2010 through July 2, 2012.
-See Note 3, Financial Instruments, to the Condensed Consolidated Financial Statements for additional information.